Sotorasib: History

 Researchers evaluated the efficacy of sotorasib in a study of 124 participants with locally advanced or metastatic KRAS G12C-mutated non-small cell lung cancer with disease progression after receiving an immune checkpoint inhibitor and/or platinum-based chemotherapy.
 The major outcomes measured were objective response rate (proportion of participants whose tumor is destroyed or reduced) and duration of response.
 The objective response rate was 36% and 58% of those participants had a duration of response of six months or longer.
+Sotorasib was evaluated in one non-randomized, dose escalation and dose expansion clinical trial (CodeBreaK 100) in participants with non-small cell lung cancer.
+There were 124 participants with non-small cell lung cancer included in the primary efficacy population, while 204 participants with non-small cell lung cancer were included in the primary safety population.
+The primary endpoint of the trial was objective response rate.
+Approximately 36% of participants (37 of 124 participants) treated with sotorasib in the clinical study CodeBreaK 100 had partial shrinkage of their cancer, including two participants with complete shrinkage.
+Shrinkage lasted more than six months for 58% of participants who had a response to sotorasib.
+The trial was conducted at 46 sites in 10 countries (Australia, Austria, Belgium, Canada, France, Germany, Japan, Korea, Switzerland, and the United States).

-The U.S. Food and Drug Administration (FDA) granted the application for sotorasib orphan drug, fast track, priority review, and breakthrough therapy designations.
-The FDA granted approval of Lumakras to Amgen Inc.
+The US Food and Drug Administration (FDA) granted the application for sotorasib orphan drug, fast track, priority review, and breakthrough therapy designations.
+The FDA granted approval of Lumakras to Amgen Inc. Sotorasib was approved under the FDA's accelerated approval program.

+The efficacy of using sotorasib, in combination with panitumumab, was evaluated in CodeBreaK 300 (NCT05198934), a randomized, open-label, controlled trial in participants with KRAS G12C-mutated mutated metastatic colorectal cancer who previously received fluoropyrimidine-, oxaliplatin-, and irinotecan-based chemotherapy.
+Mutations were prospectively identified in tumor tissue samples using the QIAGEN therascreen KRAS RGQ PCR kit.
+A total of 160 participants were randomized (1:1:1) to receive either sotorasib 960 mg orally once daily and panitumumab 6 mg/kg IV every two weeks, sotorasib 240 mg orally once daily and panitumumab 6 mg/kg IV every two weeks, or investigator's choice of standard of care trifluridine/tipiracil or regorafenib.

 Society and culture

 Economics

-At introduction, in the United States, Sotorasib costs US$17,900 per month.
+At introduction, in the United States, sotorasib costs US$17,900 per month.